Collaborative Research and Single IRB Review Basics

 - Interim Guidelines for Use of Commercial IRBs Participating in SMART IRB

-- How to Submit a Request to Cede or Defer IRB Review to Another IRB
+- How to Submit a Request to Cede IRB Review to an External IRB

 - Single IRB Review Partners

-- Study Team Responsibilities When IRB Oversight Is Ceded to a Non-UW-Madison IRB
+- Study Team Responsibilities When IRB Oversight Is Ceded to an External IRB

 - Research and Sponsored Programs (RSP) Release of Grant Funds When Studies Are Ceded to Another Institution's IRB for Review and Approval